Psalm 114 (Bruckner): Setting

 The 209-bar long work in G major is written for five-part mixed choir (SAATB) and three trombones.

 "The music is at first of an impressive archaic austerity, bare in harmony, and strikingly simple in texture.
 E minor is the opening key, but G major ultimately dominates."
 The structure of the psalm, which is quite simple in concept, is grounded on liturgical practice.
 The composition begins with a four-phrase, homophonically constructed Alleluja, which serves as an antiphon to the psalm setting.
 The individual verses, with the exception of verses seven and eight, are clearly separated by strong cadences or a few beats of silence. "[Bruckner] relied to the trombones to reinforce contrasts delineated by the silences that would become so poignant in his later music."
 The trombones are so reinforcing the contrasts between "Es umgaben mich die Schmerzen des Todes" (shift to minor) and "Kehre zurück meine Seele" (return to major).
 The truly inspired work, which projects a profound understanding of the text, captivates the ear with interesting harmonies and varied timbres and textures.
-The final words of verse eight ("meinen Füße vom Falle."), which are set in a two-voice canon over a dominant pedal, provide an effective bridge to the large-scale, five-voice double fugue, which ends with a powerful unison on "im Lande der lebendigen."
+The final words of verse eight ("meine Füße vom Falle."), which are set in a two-voice canon over a dominant pedal, provide an effective bridge to the large-scale, five-voice double fugue, which ends with a powerful unison on "im Lande der Lebendigen."

 Bruckner's Psalm 114 is an aurally pleasing and expressive composition that does not deserve the near oblivion to which it has been relegated.
 It represents another important step in his slow process toward a purely musical career.